Brunswick Line

 MARC commuter rail line in Maryland, West Virginia and Washington, D.C.

 A MARC train stopped at Gaithersburg station in Montgomery County MD along the Brunswick Line.

 The Brunswick Line is a MARC commuter rail line between Washington, D.C., and Martinsburg, West Virginia, with a branch to Frederick, Maryland.
 It primarily serves the northern and western suburbs of Washington.
-The line, MARC's second longest at 74 miles, is operated under contract to MARC by Alstom and runs on CSX-owned track, including the Metropolitan, Old Main Line, and Cumberland subdivisions.
-It is the successor to commuter services provided by the Baltimore and Ohio Railroad (B&O), which date to the mid-19th century.
+The 74-mile line, MARC's second-longest line, is operated by Alstom and runs on CSX-owned track, including the Metropolitan, Old Main Line, and Cumberland subdivisions.
+It is the successor to commuter services provided by the Baltimore and Ohio Railroad (B&O) that date to the mid-19th century.

 History

 The B&O had long operated commuter trains between Washington and Martinsburg, and continued to do so after the start of Amtrak on May 1, 1971.
 Maryland began subsidizing the trains in 1974 and, in 1975, assumed full responsibility for the subsidy and equipment replacement.
 West Virginia followed suit soon after, guaranteeing service to its stations.

 In 1983, as part of a federal requirement for Conrail (which operated the Penn Line service) to end its operation of commuter railroads on behalf of states, the state government of Maryland took control of its commuter railroads, organizing them under the "MARC" (Maryland Area Rail Commuter) service name.
 Trains on the Brunswick Line were operated under contract by CSX Transportation, successor to the B&O. Brunswick Line service was augmented in 1986 when Amtrak transferred its Washington–Martinsburg Blue Ridge to MARC after agreeing to subsidize the train for five years.

 In May 2010, MARC announced that it planned to find a new operator for the Brunswick and Camden Lines after CSX announced its desire to discontinue operation of commuter trains.
 MARC selected Bombardier Transportation Services USA Corporation (BTS) (a subsidiary of the Canadian company Bombardier Transportation) to replace CSX, and BTS assumed operations and maintenance of the lines on June 29, 2013.
 CSX continues to dispatch the lines.